prabago/refarch-caseinc-app/docs/run-icp.md

   kubectl port-forward $POD_NAME 8080:6100 --namespace brown
 ```

-From the above we can see that a deployment was created in kubernetes, the casewebportal runs on one pod and a service got created to expose the deployment on the cluster IP on port 6100.
-And the NOTES section tells us how to access the pod from our local machine.
+From the above we can see that a deployment was created in kubernetes, the `casewebportal` container runs on one pod and a service got created to expose the deployment on the node at the cluster IP and port 6100.
+And the NOTES section tells us how to access the pod from our local machine from port 8080.
+Connection made on the localhost port 8080 are forwarded to port 6100 of the pod.
+This is one way to test the application.

 You can login to ICP console and look at the Workloads > Helm Releases
 ![](helm-deployed.png)